orion-tian/climb_tracker_website/README.md

 ![](README_imgs/climbs2.png)

-If you click on the floating plus button, you can add a new climbs you've done.
+If you click on the floating plus button, you can add a new climb you've done.

 ![](README_imgs/create_empty.png)